 Before this year, an additional handling charge was applied to packages with an actual weight of 70 pounds or greater.
-Beginning in 2020, any domestic package with an actual weight greater than 50 pounds will see a charge of $24.00 added to the cost.
+In 2020, any domestic package with an actual weight greater than 50 pounds will see a charge of $24.00 added to the cost.

 How does UPS define an additional handling charge?

 The following is from the 2021 Tariff/Terms and Conditions of Service Agreement that was updated on July 11, 2021:

 - Any article that is not fully encased in a cardboard shipping container, including tires;

 - A package with an outer shipping container not made of corrugated cardboard,

 - including but not limited to canvas, leather, metal, wood, hard plastic, soft plastic, or Styrofoam;

 - Any article in a soft-sided pack (polybag or bubble mailer) that exceeds 18 inches along the longest side, 14 inches along the second-longest side, or 6 inches in height;